 - DCR Contract Parts I, II and III, completed accurately. - Estimated component cost calculations and approved cost-share calculations including buffer payments, incentives, and other contributing funding sources. - A copy of the approval letter/memo that was sent to the participant. - A copy of the Carryover approval letter/memo that was sent to the participant for each Carryover, if applicable. - A copy of the tax credit certificate, if applicable. - Conservation plans, Nutrient Management Plans, Grazing Management Plans, Agricultural Waste Management System Plans, and/or Dry Manure Storage Structure Agreement, as required by the BMP specification. - Practice design sheets and as-built designs. - Documentation of a Resource Review having been completed (Ex. a printout of the resource concerns page from the Tracking Module is sufficient; an NRCS CPA-52 does not meet this requirement). - If resource concerns were identified, documentation of the concern being addressed.
-(Ex: an NRCS CPA 52, or other documents/communications from DCR-DNH, DGIF, or DHR). - Conservation Planning notes (Con-6 Notes). - Location map with road names or route numbers and/or driving directions. - DCR Bid Solicitation Sheet. - Copies of all of the bills/invoices of eligible components submitted by the participant. - Payment and tax credit calculations. - Copies of the issued checks for payment to the participant.
+(Ex: an NRCS CPA 52, or other documents/communications from DCR-DNH, DGIF, or DHR). - Conservation Planning notes (Con-6 Notes). - Location map with road names or route numbers and/or driving directions that clearly shows the location of all components and fields included in the practice. - DCR Bid Solicitation Sheet. - Copies of all of the bills/invoices/receipts for eligible components submitted by the participant. - Payment and tax credit calculations. - Copies of the issued checks for payment to the participant.

 A review of cost-share files will be conducted annually to ensure documentation is maintained.
-Reviews will be conducted by the CDC utilizing the Cost-Share File Administrative Review Form (refer to Section IX - Glossary and Forms).
+Reviews will be conducted by the CDC utilizing the Cost-Share File Administrative Audit (refer to Section IX - Glossary and Forms).
 At a minimum, the CDC will review two cost-share files for each District conservation technician.
 Minimum document retention for cost-share application forms will be three years.
 Canceled applications may be discarded after the three year period if not needed for future reference by the District.